lobs-core Β· Standalone Agent Runtime

 iOS Push Notifications

-Get notified when blockers arise, urgent tasks complete, or the system needs attention β€” without checking Discord.
+Get notified when blockers arise, urgent tasks complete, or the system needs attention without checking Discord.

 Task Creation On The Go

-Create tasks from anywhere β€” on the go, away from the desk.
-Orchestrator picks them up within 10 seconds.
+Create tasks from anywhere.
+The orchestrator picks them up within ten seconds.

 Task Queue View